comrade70/SAP-Integration-Suite-Tasks/1 SETTING UP SAP GATEWAY DEMO ACCOUNT & SAP BTP/exercise_2.md

 ## Log in to My SAP Integration Suite

 ### Aim of Hand-on
-To be able to log in with a User and Password to my subaccount tenant and in the Integration Suite.
+This exercise aims to confirm the Integration Suites has API Management and Cloud Integration capabilities.

 ### Business Scenario
 An integration developer should create new API proxies in API Management and these should then be used in an iFlow with the Cloud Integration Runtime.